Jet (magazine): Early history

 The first issue of Jet was published on November 1, 1951, by John H. Johnson in Chicago, Illinois.
 Johnson called his magazine Jet because he wanted the name to symbolize "Black and speed".
 In Jet's first issue, Johnson wrote, "In the world today everything is moving along at a faster clip.
 There is more news and far less time to read it."
 Jet's goal was to provide "news coverage on happenings among Negroes all over the U.S.—in entertainment, politics, sports, social events as well as features on unusual personalities, places and events."
 Redd Foxx called the magazine "the Negro bible".

 1952–2014

+Jet was published as a sister zine to the Ebony magazine which Johnson published 6 years earlier in 1945.
 Jet became nationally known in 1955 for its shocking and graphic coverage of the murder of Emmett Till.
 Its popularity was enhanced by its continuing coverage of the burgeoning civil rights movement.
 The publication of Till's brutalized corpse within the September 22, 1955 issue inspired the black community to address racial violence, catalyzing the civil rights movement.
 Some of the popular models of Jet during this era included Vera Francis and Nancy Westbrook.
 The Johnson Publishing Company's campaign for economic, political and social justice influenced its inclusion of progressive views.
 From 1970 to 1975, Jet challenged conservative readers' anti-abortion stance by giving physicians who performed abortions a platform to discuss scientific facts about abortion procedures.